UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 This is needed to administer your projects and accounts on one or several academic clusters over Sweden.

+## Step 2: Get an UPPMAX project

+Second, one needs to have an active research project.
+See how to get one at [the UPPMAX guide 'Apply for a project'](project_apply.md).

+## Step 3: Get a user account for Pelle or Bianca, depending on type of project

+After having been granted membership in the project [on SUPR, activate your user accounts](https://supr.naiss.se/account/)

-## Step 2: Get a 2FA for your UPPMAX user account
+## Step 4: Get a 2FA for your UPPMAX user account

 All parts of UPPMAX require two factor authentication.
 See how to set this up at